joaquinfll/joaquinfll.github.io/README.md

 ---

 # What is this?
-This is a collection of practices applied to cloud-native development, microservices and OpenShift and Kubernetes.
+This is a collection of practices applied to cloud-native development, microservices and OpenShift or Kubernetes.
 This practices have been developed from past experiences and self-development.
-This practices are biased and prepared to accelerate the adoption of critical features to get your applications and systems running.
+The practices shared are biased and prepared to accelerate the adoption of critical processes and features to get your applications and systems running.

 # What is not?
 This is not a thorouh or step by step document, this does not cover the respective topics in deep detail nor is precise or clinical.